 If you want to fix your positivity level, take a day to count your Sunshine Factors.
-How many times during that day did you reach out to hug, smile at your partner, connect eye-to-eye, agree with something your partner has said, offer a compliment, etc?
+How many times during that day did you reach out to hug, smile at your partner, connect eye-to-eye, agree with something your partner has said, ask more questions with interest about learning your partner's perspectives, offer a compliment, etc?

 3. How long is too long to hold on to an issue you have with your spouse/significant other?